oyaGG/aaOcean/README.txt

 I use to generate a static library to link with.
 Download source from fftw.org You will also need OpenEXR and Z-lib installed

+MAYA & LINUX:
+To compile the Maya plugin, you will need gcc-4.2.4.
+This version is ABI-compatible with gcc-4.1.x and supports OpenMP which is used by aaOcean

 WINDOWS:
 Look at the linux makefiles to make your Visual Studio projects You will need single-precision fftw library to link with.
 Download from fftw.org